act-rules/act-rules-implementation-mapper/README.md

 # act-rules-implementation-mapper

-The `act-rules-implementation-mapper` is a module that generates [mapping](https://act-rules.github.io/pages/implementations/mapping/) for [ACT Rules](https://act-rules.github.io/rules/) vs., the [implementations](https://act-rules.github.io/pages/implementations/reporting/) provided by parter/ implementer, so that the results can be reflected as an [implmentation metric](https://act-rules.github.io/pages/implementations/overview/).
+The `act-rules-implementation-mapper` is a module that generates [mapping](https://act-rules.github.io/pages/implementations/mapping/) for [ACT Rules](https://act-rules.github.io/rules/) vs., the [implementations](https://act-rules.github.io/pages/implementations/reporting/) provided by tool and methodology authors, so that the results can be reflected as an [implmentation metric](https://act-rules.github.io/pages/implementations/overview/).

 ## Installation

-The ACT Map Generator is not available on NPM, but can be installed directly from Github:
+The ACT Map Generator is not available on NPM, but can be installed directly from GitHub:

 ```sh
 npm install act-rules/act-rules-implementation-mapper